-Through our extensive experience as former government enforcement officials and regulators—and decades of experience in private practice focused on environmental issues—we are well equipped to help you deal with compliance issues and civil litigation and to provide vigorous defense in criminal matters.
+Through our decades of experience focused on environmental issues—we are well equipped to help you deal with complex compliance issues and civil and criminal litigation.

 Environmental problems take many forms.

 Your water discharge permit is up for renewal and is being challenged by an environmental group

 Your company receives an EPA letter announcing that the Agency will be conducting a comprehensive TSCA audit in two weeks

 Your board of directors insists that the company reduce energy costs by at least 15 percent as part of a comprehensive sustainability policy

 Your new plant must incorporate "environmental site design" in its stormwater management practices

 A property you're acquiring is contaminated, and your lender insists that you enroll the property in a Voluntary Cleanup Program